spearwolf/signalize/README.md

 _Signaler-effectus_ targets modern browsers and javascript based environments.
 It is written in **Typescript v5** and uses the new [ecmascript decorators](https://github.com/tc39/proposal-decorators).

-`esnext` is currently used as [typescript target](https://www.typescriptlang.org/tsconfig#target) (but that may change in the future).
-To achieve interoperability with older javascript environments you might have to use an additional transpile pipeline of your own.

-_Signaler-effectus_ is a standalone package with only one dependency [spearwolf/eventize](https://github.com/spearwolf/eventize) (which does not need any dependencies to other packages)

 # Install

 ```shell
 npm install signaler-effectus
 ```

+`ESNext` is currently used as [typescript compile target](https://www.typescriptlang.org/tsconfig#target) (but that may change in the future).
+To achieve interoperability with older javascript environments you might have to use an additional transpile pipeline of your own.

+_Signaler-effectus_ is a standalone package with only one dependency [spearwolf/eventize](https://github.com/spearwolf/eventize) (which does not need any dependencies to other packages)

+# Overview

+The API of _signaler-effectus_ basically centers around these three main concepts:

+- __signals__
+- __effects__
+- __connections__ (which are basically links between signals..)

+A __functional api__ is provided, as well as a __class-based api that uses decorators__.

+:bangbang: You could think of signals as a kind of alternative callbacks or as an event-based programming technique.

+Under the hood the event library [spearwolf/eventize](https://github.com/spearwolf/eventize) is used &rarr; In fact, *__signals__ and __events__ can complement each other very well*.

+It has no dependencies on other frameworks and can therefore be used standalone or in addition to other frameworks (such as react, angular or _insert-your-favorite-framework-here_)

 # Usage